White Latin Americans: Colombia

 According to the 2005 Census 86% of Colombians are considered either White or Mestizo, which are not categorized separately.
-Though the census does not identify the number of white Colombians, Lizcano and the CIA World Factbook estimates 20% of White population, while Hudson estimates 37%, a figure that also coincides with the research done by Schwartzman, forming the second largest racial group after Mestizo Colombians (at 49%).
-Genetic studies estimate that the ethnic composition of Colombia varies between 45.9% European, 33.8% Amerindian, and 20.3% African ancestry; and 62.5% European, 27.4% Amerindian, and 9.2% African ancestry.
+Though the census does not identify the number of white Colombians, most sources estimate whites to make up 20% of the population, while Hudson and Schwartzman put that figure at 37% of the population, forming the second largest racial group after Mestizo Colombians (at 49-60%).
+A genetic study by Rojas et al. estimates that the ancestral composition of Colombians is about 47% Amerindian, 42% European, and 11% African.

 Between 1540 and 1559, 8.9 percent of the residents of Colombia were of Basque origin.
 It has been suggested that the present day incidence of business entrepreneurship in the region of Antioquia is attributable to the Basque immigration and character traits.
 Today many Colombians of the Department of Antioquia region preserve their Basque ethnic heritage.
 In Bogota, there is a small district/colonies of Basque families who emigrated as a consequence of Spain's Civil War or because of better opportunities.
 Basque priests were the ones that introduced handball into Colombia.
 Basque immigrants in Colombia were devoted to teaching and public administration.
 In the first years of the Andean Multinational Company, Basque sailors navigated as captains and pilots on the majority of the ships until the country was able to train its own crews.